 Professors, Associate Professors and Assistant Professors (including chairs and administrators with faculty status) shall participate as members of the School of Medicine faculty with the rights and privileges as set forth in these bylaws.

-1.5 – Faculty Policy Series Application.
+1.5 – School of Medicine Policy Application.

 Faculty Policy Series 43, University Harassment Policy; Faculty Policy Series 45, Statement of Mission and Goals; Faculty Policy Series 47, Policy on Consensual Relations between Faculty and Students; and Faculty Policy Series 99, a Code of Ethics for Teachers at Hofstra, as well as other general University policies governing all employees, including but not limited to the Conflict of Interest and Employee Misconduct (whistleblower) policies, shall apply to all administrators, faculty and staff in the School of Medicine.